ndpooja/MRI-Reconstruction/README.md

 * VLMFRI_SPARKLING_ProspectiveAnalysis.ipynb - Reconstruction of image using SPARKLING acquired data
 * VLMFRI_SPARKLING_RetrospectiveAnalysis.ipynb - Retrospective analysis of SPARKLING trajectories with full cartesian data

-In order to run Cartesian & Radial (to run SPARKLING related files you can make request to the authors of SPARKLING to access the SPARKLING related libraries).
+* To run SPARKLING related files you can make request to the authors of SPARKLING to access the SPARKLING related libraries
+* In order to run Cartesian & Radial install required packages

 ## Installation